glangmead/longhead/content/writing/towards_gauge_theory_in_hott/discrete_gauge_theory.md

 Imagine trying to approximate a function $f:X\to \rr$ on a manifold with some sort of sampling or averaging.
 Start by forming a fine triangulation on the manifold (i.e. using lots of triangles).
 To construct a discrete approximation $f_d$ it seems natural to assign to each triangle a value that approximates $f$ in that region, say by taking the average of $f$ over the triangle.
 What would play the role of the differential $df$?
 It makes sense to look at two triangles $t_1$ and $t_2$ that share an edge $e_{12}$ and look at the difference $f_d(t_2)-f_d(t_1)$ and assign that to the edge $e_{12}$.
 This is a *dual* edge to the triangulation, and the two vertices that it joins are $t_1$ and $t_2$ considered as single points, i.e. *dual* vertices.

 In HoTT terms we would like the top-dimensional classical information to live at level 0 in the type theory, and the connectivity to live at level 1 and so on.
-So instead of forming a triangulation or CW structure for our manifold, we want to form a *Cech nerve of an open cover*.
+So instead of forming a triangulation or CW structure for our manifold, we want to form a *Čech nerve of an open cover*.

 $\todo{define this, and cite theorems about its homotopy type, focusing on the niceness or other special conditions}$